-Shaykh Ansari did not introduce a successor to his position although he was well aware of the capability of his students.
+Shaykh Ansari did not introduce a successor to his although he was well aware of the capability of his students.
 He may have preferred the practice of choice (tarkhis) in selecting the marja' [11].
 After his death no single figure immediately assumed his position.
 For a period of atleast ten years, the Shi'ite leadership was divided between the more capableMirza Hasan Shirazi (d.
-1313/1895) and his seniors Mirza Habibullah Rasti (d.
+1313/1895) Mirza seniors Habibullah his (d.
 1312/1894) and Sayyid Husayn Kuhkamara'i (d.
-1299/1882), who was popular among the Turkish speaking Shi'is.
-Only after the death of Sayyid Kuhkamara'i and the withdrawal of Mirza Rashti did Mirza Hasan Shirazi emerge as the sole supreme source of emulation for a period of twentyone years.
+1299/1882), who was popular among the Turkish Shi'is. speaking Only after the death Sayyid Kuhkamara'i and the withdrawal of Mirza Rashti did Mirza Hasan Shirazi emerge as the sole supreme source of emulation for a period of twenty-one years.